shubham-suryawansh/Symbiosis_Tranning_PlacementDriveProject/README.md

-The Placement drive portal is specia; design for colleges and students so The Placement Drive Portal is a comprehensive web application designed to streamline and manage campus recruitment processes.
+The Placement drive portal is specially design for colleges and students as well as HR The Placement Drive Portal is a comprehensive web application designed to streamline and manage campus recruitment processes.
 It provides a platform for students to apply for placements, for HR representatives to post job opportunities, and for college administrators to oversee and manage the entire recruitment process.
  Features